 Barker Ross has considered the risk to individuals and has developed processes to ensure that the likelihood of occurrences of modern slavery occurring are minimised.
 In our last financial year Barker Ross paid over 12,000 unique individuals.
 Of this number, we suspected 4 instances where individuals may have been subject to exploitation under Modern Slavery.
 Each of theses instances were reported to the GLAA and we were able to support the subsequent external investigations.

 Barker Ross has links with the Gangmaster and Labour Abuse Authority (GLAA) through its registration and certification.
 Any allegations of abuse will be reported to the Police and the GLAA and Barker Ross will work in partnership with these bodies to prevent the exploitation of vulnerable workers.

 It is our policy to monitor the well being of all workers covered by our GLAA registration and ensure that our clients understand how important it is to our business that all practices are fair, ethical and transparent.

 Our registration process includes checks to monitor and audit details that have been provided to us by candidates.
 All candidates are asked the ‘Stronger Together’ questions as part of their registration process and candidates are paid weekly, into their own bank accounts.
-Any complaints or concerns raised by a worker will be shared with our Group Quality Manager, who will investigate and liaise with the HR Manager and Managing Director.
+Any complaints or concerns raised by a worker will be shared with the HR Manager and Managing Director.
 If a breach in legislation appears to have occurred a report of our suspicions is made to the Police and to the GLAA.
-Similarly, if a Recruitment Consultant is aware of an issue affecting the workers, it is our policy that this concern be reported to the Group Quality Manager and HR Manager to be followed up and investigated, with further liaison with the GLAA and Police.
+Similarly, if a Recruitment Consultant is aware of an issue affecting the workers, it is our policy that this concern be reported to the HR Manager to be followed up and investigated, with further liaison with the GLAA and Police.